Big Baby Trial: What It Means for You

 Do the benefits of induction outweigh the downsides in my situation?

-Here is a link to the original article for you:
+Here is a link to the original article about the Big Baby Trial:

 https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(25)00162-X/fulltext